Every year some of our early career people come together in Australasia to explore all things design.

 It was a wildly intense and inspiring experience that pushed us to unlock the potential of design on every aspect in life and grasp the complexity of its impacts. ”Evonne Lim Graphic Designer

 For our clients, they know that not only do we hire the brightest minds, we also nurture them.
-Curiosity is in our DNA at Arup, and what comes with that, I think, is the humble knowledge that we never know all the answers – we all need to continuously learn.
-It is by ‘continuously learning’ (and I include myself in that, not just participants of the Design Schools), that we are able to create ‘the new’: to create outcomes that push the limits in design.
+Curiosity is in our DNA at Arup, and what comes with that is the humble knowledge that one never knows all the answers – we all need to continuously learn.
+It is by ‘continuously learning’ that we are able to create ‘the new’: to create outcomes that push the limits in design.

-Exploring and pushing those limits, I believe, is more important than ever.
+Exploring and pushing those limits is more important than ever.
 Our clients, communities and environment all require us to bring fresh thinking to today’s and tomorrow’s complex challenges.
-It’s partly why I was so pleased we chose to focus on the United Nations’ Sustainable Development Goals this year.
+It’s partly why we chose to focus on the United Nations’ Sustainable Development Goals this year.
 The SDGs - 17 goals that outline how to protect people and planet are increasingly leading our decisions as a business and we wanted to emphasise their importance to our work in a practical, not just philosophical, way.

 Design School was an awesome experience.
 It challenged us and threw in a few curve balls along the way.
 Seeing how a diverse group of people was able to come up with different ideas and then feed off each other to grow these ideas was pretty inspiring and reiterated to me what Arup is all about. ”Anthony Ferrau Structural Draftsperson

-What continues to intrigue people when I share stories about Design School, is that Arup invests so much in our people.
+What continues to intrigue people is that Arup invests so much in our people.
 We don’t just employ our people to churn out projects.
 We invest heavily and thoughtfully into their development and our culture.
 Through Design School, friendships are formed under the banner of design and wanting to make an impact that goes way beyond their day job.